mhisle22/WeatherApp/README.md

 United States, FR for France, etc.).
 The OWP can autofill country data for larger cities, but this program requires a code to be entered.

-To retrieve data, press the "Go" button after entering data.
+To retrieve data, press the "Go" button after entering a city.
 If a new unit system is desired after entering in a city, the Go button must be pressed again.
 OWP only provides data up to the afternoon of the 5th day.